Free Consultation: (410) 216-7000Tap to Call This Lawyer

 • Rates, Retainers and Additional Information

-10 min no cost initial consult by phone.
+10 min no cost initial consult by phone or email.
 Flat fee consultations for up to 1.5 hour attorney meeting.
-Option of flat fee billing many types of cases, including Estate Planning (Trusts, Wills, etc.), Business Formation (LLCs, etc.) and Real Estate (deeds, contracts, etc.) See our pricing guide on our website for representative fees or call us.
+Flat fee billing option for most matters we handle, including Estate Planning (Trusts, Wills, etc.), Business Formation (LLCs, etc.) and Real Estate (Deeds, contracts, etc.) See our pricing guide on our website for representative fees or call us.
 While all the firm's clients are given clear understanding of fees up-front, this list is not a promise to represent, some situations may require additional work and no attorney/client relationship is formed unless we meet and both agree.

 Jurisdictions Admitted to Practice